 The rhyme is mostly accurate in the United States.
 However, coral snakes from areas south of the U. S. do not always follow the black-yellow-red pattern.
 This is also true in Central America, South America, and the Caribbean.

-Finally, there are rare coral snakes that do not follow the usual color pattern in the United States.
-Pink, cream-colored, light blue and completely black coral snakes exist in the wild.
+Finally, rare coral snakes do not follow the usual color pattern in the United States.
+Pink, cream-colored, light blue, and completely black coral snakes exist in the wild.

 How Dangerous are Coral Snakes?